Lingua Divina

 The Holy Bible — Primary Source

-The Holy Bible is the primary source text utilised for structural and semiotic analysis within the Lingua Divina framework.
+The Holy Bible is the primary source text utilised strictly for literary theory, structural, and semiotic analysis only.
+Its use on this site must not be categorised as theological or religious.
 It is used for all linguistic and consciousness analysis published on Lingua Divina.
-Every article on this site draws its passages, names, narratives, and symbolic structures from the biblical text, providing a reflection on it being a non-theological and non-religious study.
+Every article on this site draws its passages, names, narratives, and symbolic structures from the biblical text — understood as a pictorial and symbolic vocabulary through which ancient authors encoded universal truths about consciousness, nature, and the mechanics of existence.
+This constitutes a non-theological and non-religious study.

 The Bible is not read here as a historical record, nor a religious or doctrinal manual.
-It is explicitly read as a symbolic and psychological map of consciousness: a precise and internally consistent account of how identity, awareness, and assumption generate lived experience.
-The events, characters, and divine names encoded in scripture are treated as expressions of consciousness mechanics rather than supernatural biography.
+It is explicitly read as a symbolic and pictorial map of consciousness: a language of image, archetype, and nature motif through which the writers gave form to what exceeds direct description — the workings of awareness, identity, and the generative power of assumption.
+Its landscapes, elements, celestial bodies, animals, and dramatic figures are not incidental: they are the pictorial grammar of a precise and internally consistent symbolic system.
+The events, characters, and divine names encoded in scripture are treated as expressions of consciousness mechanics, rendered in the only language adequate to the task — symbol, image, and universal natural form.

 Translations Used